-The rule in Figure 1 also checks if the range calculated above matches the priority associated with comm component's thread pool (not shown in the listing).
 Primitives are also used to capture component interconnections in BIR format.
 These interconnections are needed to construct the dependency structure for the specified input application, such as the MMS mission prototype.
+They are also used later during validation of options for connected components.